Submandibular Gland Cancer

 Tobacco use

-Tobacco use has an effect on the formation of many head and neck cancers.
+Tobacco use affects the formation of many head and neck cancers.
 In this respect, malignant submandibular gland tumors may also be associated with tobacco use.
 Because tobacco use is common in many patients.
 Apart from this, tobacco use is also a risk factor in the transformation of benign submandibular gland tumors into malignant tumors.

 Exposure to radiation

 Exposure of the head and neck region to radiation during radiation therapy or in any case is a risk factor.
-Nowadays, suspicions are increasing due to the electromagnetic radiation emitted by mobile phones.
+Nowadays, suspicions are increasing due to the electromagnetic radiation that mobile phones emit.

 Exposure to chemicals